Banksia montana: Ecology

 Stirling Range dryandra is killed by bushfire and regenerates from seed.
 Taking up to nine years to flower and fruit from seed, it is thought to require bushfires at intervals of 18 years for best recovery.
 However, two fires in quick succession in its native habitat killed many plants with little recruitment.
 The species is also highly sensitive to dieback (Phytophthora cinnamomi), which has infested three of four extant populations.

 A species of mealybug, Pseudococcus markharveyi, was discovered on its leaves, and is possibly only associated with this species, making it likely to be endangered as well.

 Conservation status

-Banksia montana is classified as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and a recovery plan (for Dryandra montana) has been prepared.
+Banksia montana was classified as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and a recovery plan (for Dryandra montana) has been prepared.
 It is also classified as "Threatened Flora (Declared Rare Flora — Extant)" by the Department of Environment and Conservation (Western Australia).
 The main threats to the species are habitat loss due to Phytophthora cinnamomi infestation and inappropriate fire regimes.
+As of October 2022, it is listed as "critically endangered" under the EPBC Act.